 Fred wrote a will leaving most of his property equally to his two children - one biological child and one stepchild from his second marriage who he thought of as a son, but never officially adopted.
 He also left his coin collection to his nephew.
 After his death, his children knew that he had a will, but they had no idea where it was.
 They searched his house thoroughly, but never found it.
 Because they couldn’t produce the will, Fred's estate goes to his biological child under prevailing laws.
 Contrary to Fred's wishes, his stepchild and his nephew got nothing.

 Additionally, more people are getting international.
 This means you may have assets in more than 1 country.
 Whether it's a bank account in Australia where you were working 10 years ago, your London family home and US Stocks you were trading.
-Certain countries require you to have a Will based in the country where you have the assets are situated, so that your family/executor apply for probate/court order in the respective country.
+Certain countries require you to have a Will based in the country where you have the assets are situated, so that your family/executor apply a court order in the respective country.
 Some countries do not even recognize the part of your Will dealing with assets situated in another country, which makes it even more critical to have several Wills dealing with assets situated in another country.
 This make it even more critical to have several Wills and register them in a centralized repository, so that they can all be found at the same time.